Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 This differs among lenders.
-If they have an employment requirement, you may need to work full-time in order to be considered.
-If you’re employed part-time or are self-employed, you’ll still have loan options, though they may be fewer than those offered to people with traditional employment.
+If they have an employment requirement, you may need to work full time in order to be considered.
+If you’re self-employed, a freelancer or a part-time employee, you’ll still have loan options, though they may be fewer than those offered to people with traditional employment.

 There is a major difference between secured and unsecured loans.
 When you apply for a secured loan, like an auto loan or a mortgage, you’re providing collateral in the event that you default.
 When you apply for an unsecured loan, one that has no collateral attached, your credit score becomes the main deciding factor.

-Assets, debts and expenses
+5. Assets, debts and expenses

-More income may boost your application whereas debts, such as credit cards, store cards or other loans, can hinder your application.
-Expenses are always estimated, but lenders generally have a good idea when you’re under- or overestimating based on the data of other customers.
+More income may boost your application whereas debts — such as credit cards, store cards or other loans — can hinder your application.
+Expenses are always estimated, but lenders generally have a good idea when you’re under- or overestimating based on other customers' data.

 Think you’ll qualify?
 Here are the top online lenders to compare today